 The present document specifies technical characteristics and methods of measurements for ground based monostatic ATC primary surveillance radars operating in the 2700 MHz to 3100 MHz frequency range.
 Phased array ATC primary surveillance radars are not covered by the present document.

-NOTE: The relationship between the present document and essential requirements of article 3.2 of Directive 2014/53/EU [i.1] is given in Annex A. In addition to the present document, other ENs that specify technical requirements in respect of essential requirements under other parts of article 3 of the Directive 2014/53/EU [i.1] as well as essential requirements under the SES Interoperability Regulation 552/2004 [i.X] and related implementing rules and/or essential requirements under the EASA basic regulation (EC) 216/2008 amended by Regulation (EC) No 216/2008 [i.y] may apply to equipment within the scope of the present document.
+NOTE: The relationship between the present document and essential requirements of article 3.2 of Directive 2014/53/EU [i.1] is given in Annex A.

 References